sunfounder/pidog/docs/source/hardware/cpn_robot_hat.rst

 Robot HAT
 -----------------------------

-Robot HAT is a multifunctional expansion board that allows Raspberry Pi to be quickly turned into a robot.
+|link_robot_hat_v4| is a multifunctional expansion board that allows Raspberry Pi to be quickly turned into a robot.
 An MCU is on board to extend the PWM output and ADC input for the Raspberry Pi, as well as a motor driver chip, I2S audio module and mono speaker.
 As well as the GPIOs that lead out of the Raspberry Pi itself.